LAST UPDATE: May 4, 2022

 HouseSitMatch, which is Euro-centric, offers some stunning locations, properties, and experiences.
 Check out their testimonials to see why they may be a good choice for you.

 HouseSittersAmerica.com provides security and safety via its website and high-quality support.
 House owners have the incentive of a free listing, so you may have more chance of picking up a great long term, paid house sitting role.

 HouseCarers.com is proud of its confidential and secure matching system.
 It’s worth checking this site out for your next potential long term paid house sitting job.

 If you are looking for an app for house sitting, some house sitting sites also have house sitting apps for added convenience and usability.
 Trusted House Sitters, for example, has a popular app to help match house sitters with homeowners.
 You may also wish to check out Nomador, House Carers, MindMyHouse, and HouseSitMatch.

 Can you make a living house sitting, too?
 It’s certainly possible.
 We recommend doing everything you can to make yourself a great house sitter and then get out there.
 Keep your eye on house sitting sites, talk to other house sitters, and do your best to make the most of word-of-mouth recommendations and goodwill.

-The best house sitting website is easy-to-use, secure, and safe, with a great system to connect homeowners and house sitters, regardless of their requirements.
+The best house sitting websites are easy-to-use, secure, and safe, with a great system to connect homeowners and house sitters, regardless of their requirements.
 Look for a site with good reviews and that is run by people who show they care about people, communities, and experiences, not only properties, algorithms, and ratings.